StrangeBeeCorp/docs/docs/thehive/installation/deploying-a-cluster.md

 # Setting up a Cluster with TheHive

+!!!
+Note
+    - This documentation applies to TheHive versions 5.4 and later.
+For earlier versions, [please refer to the Akka Configuration](../configuration/akka.md).
+    - This documentation applies for a fresh installationm for a new instance.

 This guide presents configuration examples for setting up a fault-tolerant cluster for TheHive.
 Each cluster comprises three active nodes, featuring:

 - Cassandra for the database
 - Elasticsearch for the indexing engine
-- MinIO for S3 data storage
+- NFS (recommanded), or MinIO data storage
 - TheHive
 - Haproxy (to demonstrate load balancing)
 - Keepalived (to demonstrate virtual IP setup)